NathanKr/ts-node-playground/README.md

 <h2>Motivation</h2>
 Solve the limitations of the regular node + typescript setup <a href='https://github.com/NathanKr/node-typescript-setup-tsconfig'>here</a>.
-Thus we have good setup for node using typescript nd adding express is trivial
+Thus we have good setup for node using typescript via ts-node (adding express is trivial)

 <h2>Installation</h2>